2013 PumpkinPalooza in Victorian Square in Sparks, NV, October 19-20.

 - Play carnival style games from Circus Circus

 - Compete in pie-eating, pumpkin seed spitting, marshmallow shooting and mummy wrapping contests

 2012 PumpkinpPalooza Pumpkin Derby Demo

-Last year, more than 1,500 people attended the inaugural event and this year the event to grow exponentially.
-And the Northern Nevada Center for Independent Living.
+Last year, more than 1,500 people attended the inaugural event and this year the event is expected to grow exponentially.
+And the event benefits the Northern Nevada Center for Independent Living.
 For more information, visit www.pumpkinpalooza.org.